-In this paper, we have presented an extension to an EKF-based extrinsic parameter calibration for multiple camera and IMU systems that can be quickly implemented using a variety of existing software for fiducial marker detection as well as address the issue of time translation when closed loop or hardware synchronization is not possible.
+In this paper, we have presented an extension to an EKF-based extrinsic parameter calibration for multiple camera and IMU systems that can be quickly implemented using a variety of existing software for fiducial detection as well as address the issue of time translation when closed loop or hardware synchronization is not possible.

-The time translation estimator was tested for both IMU and camera sensors, and showed convergence for both types of sensors.
-Timely convergence was seen from the sensors using the time translators, in addition to overall reductions in measurement timing noise.
+The time translation estimator was tested for both IMU and camera sensors, and showed convergence in both cases.
+Fast convergence was seen from the sensors using the time translators, which overall reduced the timing noise.

-The extrinsic calibration estimator was tested experimentally with single camera-IMU and dual camera-IMU setups with overlapping fields of view of a fiducial marker.
-The estimator converged for all extrinsic calibration parameters in both cases, and the resultant calibration parameters of the dual-camera configuration was confirmed using a robust, offline stereo camera calibration tool.
+The estimator was tested experimentally with single camera-IMU and dual camera-IMU setups with overlapping fields of view.
+The estimator converged for all extrinsic calibration parameters in both cases, and the values of one set of parameters was confirmed using a stereo camera calibration tool.

-Additionally, experiments were made with non-overlapping fields of view to show the estimator is capable of accurately converging in these scenarios and is robust against periods without measurement data.
-The EKF framework showed additional advantages in this type of scenario as cameras not producing measurements still had a reduction in calibration uncertainty due to detections from other cameras.
+Additionally, experiments were made with non-overlapping fields of view to show the estimator is also capable of converging in these scenarios and is robust against periods without measurement data.
+The EKF framework showed additional advantages in this type of scenario as cameras not producing measurements still had a reduction in covariance due to the detections of other cameras.

-Finally, we have provided an open-source implementation of the filter that is flexible in the number of cameras supported that may be adapted to numerous experimental applications.

 \ifCLASSOPTIONcaptionsoff

 \fi